 7. Even temperament: Working in IT often means juggling a lot of pieces at the same time, or having to drop everything and start on something completely new.
 It also means dealing with people who might have no idea what you're doing.
 Frustrating, sure, but don't lose your temper.
 Whether you're dealing with a customer or a supervisor, you need to be able to maintain your composure.

 6. Diplomacy: Along the same lines as #7, diplomacy is a must-have skill.
-Maybe you don't agree with a task or direction of a project, but getting huffy about it isn't the way to go.
-Get your point across without attacking others, getting defensive, and more importantly, not ruffling the boss' feathers.
+Maybe you don't agree with a task or the direction of a project, but getting huffy about it isn't the way to go.
+Get your point across without attacking others, getting defensive, and, more importantly, not ruffling the boss' feathers.

 5. Business knowledge: You might be far removed from day-to-day business operations, but you still play a part in your company's financial success.
-Being familiar with the business model, the target markets, etc. can help you define your purpose better.
+Being familiar with the business model, the target markets, etc., can help you define your purpose better.
 It also can help you relate to people outside of the IT department.

 4: Incident/disaster response: Nothing will endear you to your boss like being able to react quickly to adversity, whether it's stopping an overflowing toilet, putting out a kitchen fire, or dealing with a physical security threat.
 Even basic CPR skills can come in handy.
-Like a Boy (or Girl) Scout, be prepared!
+Like a Boy or Girl Scout, be prepared!

 3. Teamwork: Effective teamwork is crucial to a company's success.
-Being able to work with others proves that you're open minded, a good listener, and adaptable.
+Being able to work with others proves that you're open-minded, a good listener, and adaptable.
 Besides, nobody wants to be around a selfish person.

 1. Interpersonal skills: Being able to break down complex IT concepts and make them easily understandable to anyone, including the average Joe on the street, is crucial.
 It shows humility and that you care about a person's ability to understand.

 The bottom line: Be great at your job.
 It's what you were hired for and are paid to do well.
-But don't be afraid to diversify and develop other skills, because it will make you that much more valuable — and could make you a prime candidate for a promotion!
+But don't be afraid to diversify and develop other skills because it will make you that much more valuable and could make you a prime candidate for a promotion!

 Bonus tip: Making a good cup of coffee for others will go a long way, too.
 So don't be afraid to let your inner barista shine!